MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 However, these Node SID numbers are not MPLS labels in themselves.
 Instead are the the basis for generating a label.

-The idea in segment routing is that on each router in the network, you manually define a block of labels for shortest-path forwarding.
+The idea in segment routing is that each router reserves a block of MPLS labels for shortest-path forwarding.
+This can happen automatically, or you can choose it yourself.
 Don’t worry, it’s WAY easier than it sounds, and in Part 2 I’ll show you how to choose a block of labels for production.

 To define a block of labels, you state your starting label, and then the label block size.
 So for example, you might choose starting label 800000, and use a label block size of 9000.
 That gives you labels 800000 to 808999 to use for shortest path routing.

-Each router is going to advertise this block of labels, and indicate to the rest of the network, “This is the block of labels that I am using for shortest path forwarding.
-If you want to send traffic to a particular Node SID, add the Node SID number to my starting label block, and then use that as the label number when you send the packet to me”.
+Each router is going to use IS-IS or OSPF to advertise their block of labels.
+In doing so, the router indicates to the rest of the network, “This is the block of labels that I am using for shortest path forwarding.
+If you want to send traffic to a particular node SID, add the node SID number to my starting label block, and then use that as the label number when you send the packet to me”.

 There’s a name for this label block: it’s called the Segment Routing Global Block, or SRGB for short.